Lean Six Sigma DeMYSTiFieD

 Practical and very helpful.
 Reading this book was like a breath of fresh air.
 It's very well-written, easy to read, and uses a down to earth style, with a lot of great humor sprinkled in.
 It is very different from most books on quality and process improvement I've read.
 It recommends a pragmatic approach to problem-solving that simplifies the principles from Lean and Six Sigma and uses just a few basic tools to focus on 90% of the process problems a business wrestles with.
 I found the streamlined process improvement approach which is outlined in the book to be very helpful.

-You don't need to be a statistician to use Lean Six Sigma.
+You don't need to be a expert to use Lean Six Sigma.
 You don't need to know any complex formulas.
 You just need to know which tools to use when.
 And the QI Macros can handle all of the heavy analysis.

 I found this a great book on practical rapid and minimal tools for deployment of six sigma.
 Its great from that perspective and has many great tips including my favourites, the 70/70/70 and 4/50 rules of thumb.